Halloween Rocky Road – The ULTIMATE Halloween party trick or treat no bake. With a hidden chilli-chocolate, who’s brave enough?

-- Rocky Road – Place the butter, dark chocolate, golden syrup and cocoa powder into a large, microwaveable/heatproof bowl.
+- Place the butter, dark chocolate, golden syrup and cocoa powder into a large, microwaveable/heatproof bowl.

 - Set aside and allow to cool slightly.

-- In a large bowl, mix together the chocolate mixture, biscuit pieces, M&Ms, mini marshmallows and vanilla extract.
+- In a large bowl, mix together the chocolate mixture, biscuit pieces, M&Ms, frozen mini marshmallows and vanilla extract.

 - Tip the mixture into the cake tin and push to the sides, so that it is evenly spread.
 It will look quite lumpy on the surface.

-- Remove the Rocky Road from the tin and peel off the clingfilm and baking paper.
+- When set, remove the Rocky Road from the tin and peel off the clingfilm and baking paper.

-- Melt your white chocolate in a small microwavable (I use glass) bowl, on medium heat at 30 second bursts, stirring between each until melted and smooth (or place the bowl over a saucepan of simmering water, stirring frequently).
+- Melt the white chocolate in a small microwavable (I use glass) bowl, on medium heat at 30 second bursts, stirring between each until melted and smooth (or place the bowl over a saucepan of simmering water, stirring frequently).